peterhebert/vagrant-php-wp-drupal/README.md

 A Vagrant environment for PHP, WordPress and Drupal development.

 ## Base box
-Ubuntu 14.04 LTS (Trusty) 32 bit base box.
-Feel free to change it to trusty64 if you prefer.
+Ubuntu 14.04 LTS (Trusty Tahr) 32 bit base box.
+Feel free to change it to 'ubuntu/trusty64' if you prefer.
+Changing to 16.04 will require adjusting the provisioning script (this will be done in a future release)

-## Before starting

 ### Dependencies / Prerequisites

 * [Virtualbox](https://www.virtualbox.org/wiki/Downloads)
 * [Vagrant](http://downloads.vagrantup.com/)

+#### Setting provisioner variables

+The top section of the provision.sh script sets up variables for the setup of the various pieces.
+Change their values to personalize your server.

 ### Important note on security